Lanhydrock House: House and gardens today

 Today, the public tour of Lanhydrock house is one of the longest of any National Trust house.
 It takes in the service rooms, nurseries and some servants' bedrooms, as well as the main reception rooms and family bedrooms.
 In 2004 it was one of the Trust's ten most visited paid-entry properties, with over 200,000 visitors.

 Parts of the estate have been designated as an Important Plant Area, by the organisation Plantlife, for its ancient woodland and lichens.
+The hill behind the house is planted with a fine selection of shrubs and trees.